Language selection

 8. Application for a Licence

-Upon the initial application for or renewal of a licence, certificate, or permit following the coming into force of the screening regulations, if the applicant is an individual, he or she must provide either an original criminal record check or provide proof they have an approval letter or possess an equivalent document such as a Permis Général, FAST or NEXUS card, or a PAL with their application or renewal.
+Upon the initial application for, or renewal of, a licence, certificate, or permit, the applicant must provide proof they have an approval letter or possess an equivalent document with their application or renewal.
 Please do not forward the original approval letter or equivalent document.
 Photocopies of the documents are acceptable.

 All applicants for a licence, certificate, or permit, or their renewal, must include a list of employees that are required to have an approval letter and must indicate whether the employee has applied for the letter and whether it has been received.